RMLio/yarrrml-parser/README.md

 - Install the dependencies via `npm i`
 - Update code, if needed.
 - Run the tests via `npm test`
+  - If you make a new test, make sure the (RML) Turtle is 'pretty'.
+If you're not sure it's pretty, run `./test/prettify_ttl.js`
 - Make the [CLI](#cli) (based on the code in the cloned repo) available system-wide via `npm link` (optional).